tanlongzhi/dip-c/README.md

 * `align`: [rmsd](https://pypi.org/project/rmsd/)

 ## <a name="workflow"></a>Typical Workflow
 In our latest work, both the main Dip-C algorithm and 3D modeling are now carried out with [hickit](https://github.com/lh3/hickit), a much faster and more careful implementation.
-Below is a typical workflow of such combined use of [hickit](https://github.com/lh3/hickit) and this repo:
+Below is a typical workflow of such combined use of [hickit](https://github.com/lh3/hickit) and this repo (with mm10 as an example genome):

 ```sh
 # align reads